Vietnam is the 2nd largest coffee producer in the world. Only Brazil produces more.

 - The following varieties grow in Vietnam: Arabica and 95 % robust beans, as well as the rare Catimor and the caffeine-free Chari.

-- Coffee is one of the most important export products in Vietnam.
+- Vietnamese coffee is one of the most important export products.

 - The largest coffee producers are Hung Phat, Tam Chau, Trung Nguyen, Vinacafe & Nestlé.